 Bruce Peninsula Hospice Inc. is a non-profit, charitable corporation, with volunteers in Lion’s Head, Sauble Beach, Tobermory, Wiarton and surrounding areas.

-We are Certified by Hospice Palliative Care Ontario.
+We are accredited by Hospice Palliative Care Ontario.

 Bruce Peninsula Hospice inc. is a community-based organization of trained volunteers.
 We provide support for individuals and their families who are coping with a progressive life limiting illness.
 We also provide bereavement support individually and through our support group sessions in the community.
 We work cooperatively with physicians, palliative care teams, clergy and all community health service providers.